romange/blog/content/post/single_threaded_redis.md

 1. A vertically scalable system is more cost-efficient than its equivalent horizontally scalable configuration until it reaches its physical limits on a single server.
-2. In order to benefit from the full potential of the underlying modern hardware, and to preserve the low latency property, a system should be designed as shared-nothing architecture, i.e. to avoid locking and contention along the original philosophy of Redis.
+2. In order to benefit from the full potential of the underlying modern hardware, and to preserve the low latency property, a system should be designed as a shared-nothing architecture, i.e. to avoid locking and contention along the original philosophy of Redis.

 I will try to prove (1).
 I base (2) on the empirical evidence gathered in the